Keratosis pilaris ("chicken skin")

 What to expect

 KP responds slowly.
+The guide on how to get rid of keratosis pilaris walks through that patient body routine.
 Most people see meaningful texture improvement at 8–12 weeks of consistent urea + BHA application.
 Many see significant natural improvement through their 30s and 40s.
 The genetic predisposition stays.
 Keep the maintenance routine, and don't expect to "cure" it.

 A simple routine